joshenoy/sathyabh.at/content/blog/2013-08-01-hellforge-my-desktop-after-a-long-time.md

 ![IMG_20130204_211956.jpg][2]

-yes, that&#8217;s the condition of the box when I opened the package.
-One HSF pillar is stuck, can&#8217;t be moved up/down.
+yes, that's the condition of the box when I opened the package.
+One HSF pillar is stuck, can't be moved up/down.

 ![IMG_20130204_201205.jpg][3]

 ![IMG_20130204_195338.jpg][4]

-You can see how the pillar is &#8220;jammed&#8221; in.
+You can see how the pillar is "jammed" in.

 ![IMG_20130204_201021.jpg][5]